Skip to Main Content

 Reporting serious injuries:

-Including any workplace injury requiring in-patient hospitalization other than observation or diagnostic testing, fractures, loss of consciousness, loss of an eye, amputations, permanent disfigurement, and fatalities.
+Call to report a workplace injury requiring in-patient hospitalization, including fractures, loss of consciousness, loss of an eye, amputations, permanent disfigurement, and fatalities.
+This excludes admittance for observation or diagnostic testing.
 If you are unsure whether an injury is serious, please feel free to provide your incident information for an EH&S staff member to help assess the severity.
 There is no penalty for over-reporting.

 Option 2: